 I’ve spent the entirety of my son’s life planning for his future by fighting to make today better.
 I’ve spent his 7 years scraping together the sanity to make the precious moments count and to defeat the horrible ones by saying “tomorrow will be better.”
 Every December I sing “Have Yourself a Merry Little Christmas” to him at bedtime, truly believing that next year all our troubles will be far away.
 But the next year comes and many things are still the same or somehow worse.
 I cherish every moment I have with Aidan, to the point that I put so much pressure on myself to make them perfect that I sometimes lose the joy in them.

 I’m preparing new court documents and praying that the struggle is almost over.
-Until then, we’ll have to muddle though somehow.
+Until then, we’ll have to muddle through somehow.
 And until then I will keep collecting my tomorrows and the “I love yous” and the bedtime snuggles, and I will keep hoping that we all make it to the other side.
 As I kiss his soft cheek I will try to remember just how lucky I am to have had that moment.
-Being truly grateful for all the beauty in our lives is the best way to honor those who left us far too soon.
+Being truly grateful for all the beauty in our lives is the best way to honor those who, like Abbey, left us far too soon.